Is It Okay To Pause Therapy? Understanding The Risks And Benefits

 Online therapy may help you avoid a pause

-In some cases, taking a break from therapy can make sense, but in other cases, you may want to continue therapy but feel like you have to pause because of certain obstacles, —such as frequent travel, financial difficulty, new childcare needs, or scheduling difficulties.
-In these situations, online therapy can be a useful option to consider that can allow you to continue therapy until you overcome them.
+In some cases, taking a break from therapy can make sense and can offer new insights, but in other cases, you may want to continue therapy but feel like you have to pause because of certain obstacles, —such as frequent travel, financial difficulty, new childcare needs, or scheduling difficulties.
+In these situations, online therapy can be a useful option to consider that can allow you to continue therapy until you overcome them and improve overall well-being.

 With online therapy, you can meet with a therapist from home or anywhere you have an internet connection, which may make it easier to schedule and continue therapy, even if you are traveling often or have a new baby at home.
+By fitting into your everyday life, online therapy can provide additional personal growth opportunities, even while on a break from in-person therapy.
 Also, online therapy tends to be more affordable than in-office counseling without insurance.

 Research has also demonstrated the effectiveness of online therapy for a of mental health concerns.
 For instance, one such study conducted a comprehensive review and meta-analysis on the effectiveness of internet-based psychotherapeutic interventions, and it found that face-to-face and online treatment were equally effective.
 A study published in 2017 found that online therapy was effective for generalized anxiety disorder, social anxiety, depression, obsessive-compulsive disorder (OCD), and substance use disorder, among other conditions.
-Working with a therapist online could be an effective excellent way to avoid a gap in treatment.
+Working with a therapist online could be an effective excellent way to avoid a gap in treatment and avoid losing progress while helping you to gain perspective.

 Takeaway